RayhanTabase/Polling-app/README.md

 9. Add keys from excel sheet or export keys as excel sheet
 10. Tests in apps

-#### How to run(Installation):
+## How to run(Installation):
-- Install project dependencies by running pip install -r requirements.txt .Dependencies include Django and Pillow module that allows Django to work with images.
+- Install project dependencies by running `pip install -r requirements.txt` .Dependencies include Django and Pillow module that allows Django to work with images.
 Wheel, pandas, numpy,scipy,openpyxl to run excel sheet read and write.
-- Make and apply migrations by running python manage.py makemigrations and python manage.py migrate.
+- Make and apply migrations by running `python manage.py makemigrations` and `python manage.py migrate`.
-- Create superuser with python manage.py createsuperuser .
+- Create superuser with `python manage.py createsuperuser` .
 This step is optional.
-- Run server , python manage.py runserver
+- Run server with `python manage.py runserver`
 - Go to website address and register an account.
 Create a poll, manage your polls or vote on a poll

-#### Files and directories
+## Files and directories
 - `Main Directory`.
     - `capstone` - Main application directory.
         - `gitignore` - Ignored files for git.